AlexsLemonade/OpenScPCA-analysis/docs/contributing.md

 ## Adding new documentation

 As outlined in [this IA issue](https://github.com/AlexsLemonade/OpenScPCA-analysis/issues/61), we have several sections of documentation.
-The diagram below shows the directory structure for the docs, for now considering only the top three directory levels.
+The diagram below shows the directory structure for the docs.
 The directory names as written in the IA issue are shown in parentheses.

 Each bold bullet point in the IA issue is a directory, and each plain-text bullet is a markdown file.